Search

 This article initially ran in the February 2020 issue of the Rockford Chamber VOICE.

 For many donors, charitable giving is a way of life.
 A variety of charitable groups, including social service organizations, colleges and universities, and faith-based bodies rely on the support of donors to further their missions.
-Competition for charitable dollars is increasing as federal legislation continues to make small dollar donations less advantageous.
+Competition for charitable dollars is increasing as federal legislation continues to make small-dollar donations less advantageous.
 Charitable fundraisers and the organizations they serve need to be prepared to communicate an organization’s needs and translate donors’ intent to maximize fundraising opportunities.

 While all charitable giving is welcome, different types of gifts will be treated differently.